 In short, Medical Gap is the difference between what your doctor charges and what’s covered by Medicare and your hospital cover.

-What is Frank's Gap Cover?
+Frank's Gap cover

-All of Frank's hospital covers come with Gap Cover.
+All of Frank’s hospital covers come with Gap Cover.
 If your doctor charges more than the MBS, Frank will cover you for up to 20% above the MBS (so you get up to 120% of the MBS).
-There are two examples of how you might be billed by your provider
+There are two examples of how you might be billed by your provider.

-1. No Gap – if your Doctor charges up to 120% of the MBS there will be no out of pocket doctors’ fees for you to pay following the service.
+If your Doctor charges up to 120% of the MBS there will be no out of pocket doctors’ fees for you to pay following the service.